JLukasSamby/pa1473project/README.md

 ## Building and running
-### shared runned
+### Shared runned
-if using the the two communication function for the robots, the robots when run will wait on the other robot to run too. after both robots are conncted and sends to the user that they are connected.they will start there init() fucnition which resets robot to there defult postions.
+If using the the two communication function for the robots, the robots when run will wait on the other robot to run too. after both robots are conncted and sends to the user that they are connected.they will start there init() fucnition which resets robot to there defult postions.
-### client robot
+### Client robot
-there from the the client robot with the use of the button interface of the ev3 pick the postion(height,angle) of the pickup zone it willl share with the server, and then you will choose 2 drop off zones for the robot.
+There from the the client robot with the use of the button interface of the ev3 pick the postion(height,angle) of the pickup zone it willl share with the server, and then you will choose 2 drop off zones for the robot.
-### server robot
+### Server robot
 The server robot has it's defult postion, it only need with the same kind of button interface choose 3 drop off zones.

-### after set up:
+### After set up:
-the server robot will start to try to pick up the item in the pickup zone,it will see what color it is, check if that said color is one part of its color to sort, if true it will sort it at that color asigned drop of zone. if false the robot will place the item down on the pick up zone. and move away and give the client robot signal for it to pick up the item.
+The server robot will start to try to pick up the item in the pickup zone,it will see what color it is, check if that said color is one part of its color to sort, if true it will sort it at that color asigned drop of zone. if false the robot will place the item down on the pick up zone. and move away and give the client robot signal for it to pick up the item.
 Client will check the brick to see if its one its color to sort if true it places the item in its respictive drop off zone, if false it "throws" the item away.
 Will wait for the server to look at a new brick.